Contributing

 - Title:

-feat: add <language> parser - Body: link to the upstream grammar, note any quirks or limitations
+feat: add <language> parser - Body: link to the upstream grammar repository, note any quirks or limitations

-- Check the issue tracker — the bug may already be tracked.
+- Check the issue tracker — the bug may already be reported.

 - Write a failing test that reproduces the issue.